ydahal1/ydahal1/jokes.md

+1) Why do programmers always mix up Christmas and Halloween?

+Because Oct 31 == Dec 25!

+2) Why was the computer cold?

+Because it left its Windows open!

+3) Why don't programmers like nature?

+It has too many bugs!

-1. Why did the software engineer go broke?
-Because he lost his domain in a phishing scam!
+4) Why did the hacker go broke?

+Because he lost all his Bitcoins in a phishing scam!
-2. Why do programmers prefer dark mode?
-Because light attracts bugs!

-3. Why did the computer go to the doctor?
-Because it had a virus and needed an antivirus!

-4. Why did the cybersecurity expert bring a ladder to work?
-Because they heard the system had a lot of firewalls!

 [
-Tue Jan  9 01:12:22 UTC 2024
+Wed Jan 10 01:12:32 UTC 2024
  ]